 Surgery and recovery

-In September 2013, Lydia returned to Children’s Hospital for outpatient surgery to repair her ACL and meniscus.
+In September 2013, Lydia returned to CHOP for outpatient surgery to repair her ACL and meniscus.
 Dr. Ganley used part of Lydia’s hamstring to strengthen her knee joint.

 For the next nine months, Lydia underwent rehabilitation and physical therapy near her home.
 In the summer of 2014, she was officially cleared to begin sports again.

 In the fall, she returned to the soccer field.
-She started out at goalie, and a few months later was ready to try her old defensive position again.
+She started out as goalie, and a few months later was ready to try her old defensive position again.